 The following points highlight the importance of credit for rural development:

 - Commercialization: Credit helps farmers commercialize their operations.
 In other words, commercial farming requires the use of credit.
 As small and marginal farmers produce mostly for subsistence, they do not earn enough surplus to reinvest in their fields, resulting in land degradation.

 - Initial Agricultural Input Needs: Crops have a long gestation period between sowing and harvest, and farmers are given credit to meet their initial agricultural input needs such as seeds and fertilizers.

 - General & Specific Requirements: Credit enables farmers to break out of the cycle of poverty.
 Farmers need finance to meet both general and specific requirements.
 Credit will be used to meet these requirements.

-- Crop insurance and farm credit: Agriculture was constantly characterized by the vagaries of the weather as its the Farmers who suffer the most in the absence of a decent monsoon or crop failure.
+- Crop insurance and farm credit: Agriculture was constantly characterized by the vagaries of the weather as it was the Farmers who suffered the most in the absence of a decent monsoon or crop failure.
 Crop insurance and farm credit play an important role in preventing such tragedies.

 So, what are the types of agricultural credit that are available to rural population?

 There are 3 types of credit requirements in agriculture.